certbot/certbot/docs/using.rst

 -----

 The Nginx plugin has been distributed with Certbot since version 0.9.0 and should work for most configurations.
-Because it is alpha code, we recommend backing up Nginx configurations before using it (though you can also revert changes to configurations with ``certbot --nginx rollback``).
+We recommend backing up Nginx configurations before using it (though you can also revert changes to configurations with ``certbot --nginx rollback``).
 You can use it by providing the ``--nginx`` flag on the commandline.